AaryaDesai1/aad64_Individual_Project_3/README.md

 # Pipeline and Automatic Trigger
 Finally, this project also has a pipeline set up to ensure that the Python files run in the same order that is specfied above.
-This is done with the help of a Cluster and it has been scheduled to run everyday at 2:30 PM 🕝.
+This is done with the help of a Cluster and it has been scheduled to run everyday at 2:45 PM Eastern 🕝.
 <p align = "center"><img width="1502" alt="Screenshot 2023-11-15 at 12 02 29 PM" src="https://github.com/AaryaDesai1/aad64_Individual_Project_3/assets/143753050/56c8b7de-ba16-49eb-b3d0-8a11249bcd43"></p>